MathewHDYT/OneShare/_docs/notes/cybersecurity/phishing.md

 Adversaries may send phishing messages to gain access to victim systems.
 All forms of phishing are electronically delivered social engineering.
-Phishing can be targeted, known as spearphishing.
+Phishing can be targeted, known as spear phishing.

-In spearphishing, a specific individual, company, or industry will be targeted by the adversary.
+In spear phishing, a specific individual, company, or industry will be targeted by the adversary.
 More generally, adversaries can conduct non-targeted phishing, such as in mass malware spam campaigns.

 Adversaries may send victims emails containing malicious attachments or links, typically to execute malicious code on victim systems.